christoshrousis/christos-hrousis-2020/content/blog/08-using-node-sharp-to-stack-and-overlay-images-over-each-other-to-create-fun-composites/index.md

 ---
 title: Using Node Sharp to stack and overlay images over each other to create fun composites.
 date: "2020-06-05T09:15:03.284Z"
+description: Image manipulation basics you can use in your next NodeJS project.
 ---

 [![Sharp Logo](./sharp-logo.png)](https://sharp.pixelplumbing.com)